blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/005-register-pool.md

 ***

-## Step 9 - Update your `dingo.yaml` with the new KES, VRF and Operation Certificate
+## Step 9 - Update your `dingo.yaml` with the new KES key, VRF key and operation certificate

+⚠️ On Block Producer

-Stop Dingo node by running:
+Stop the Dingo node by running:
 ```
 sudo systemctl stop dingo
 ```